Anshc22/Steam-Flow-Launcher/README.md

 - Shows playtime and last played information
 - **Game Icons**: Displays actual game icons/cover art in search results
 - Automatic icon detection from Steam's cache and game directories

-### 🎨 Icon Features
-- **Icon Quality**: Game icons are automatically optimized for display:
-  - Original icons from Steam's cache (typically 640x360 resolution)
-  - Automatically resized to 384x384 maintaining aspect ratio (doubled size for maximum visibility)
-  - Optimized PNG format for better quality and visibility
-  - Cached optimized versions for faster subsequent loads

-- **Icon Size**: The size of icons in Flow Launcher search results is controlled by Flow Launcher's interface settings.
-The plugin provides optimized, high-quality icons that will display well at any size:
-  - High-resolution Steam cache icons are automatically optimized
-  - Maintains aspect ratio and visual quality
-  - If you need larger icons, consider adjusting Flow Launcher's zoom settings or theme

 ## Installation